Aline Kominsky-Crumb, underground cartoonist, dies at 74

 With Crumb, whom she married in 1978, she produced a series of comics called “Aline and Bob's Dirty Laundry” about their family.
 They had a daughter, Sophie, who is also a comics artist.
 In the early 1990s, the family moved to France, settling in a medieval village in the Languedoc-Roussillon region.
 A documentary about their life, “Crumb,” was released in 1994.

-Kominsky-Crumb published a graphic memoir, "Need More Love," in 2007, a collection of her artwork over four decades, and “Love That Bunch” was published in 2018.
+Among her works, Kominsky-Crumb published a graphic memoir, "Need More Love," in 2007, a collection of her artwork over four decades.
+Her retrospective “Love That Bunch” was published in 1990 and expanded in 2018.

+“I can't help seeing the absurdity of myself at all times,” she said in the 2019 interview, trying to describe her ethos.
+“That's just the consciousness that I have and that I've always had of myself, as being an absurd creature on this planet.”

 AP National Writer Hillel Italie contributed to this report from New York.

-Note: This story was updated on Dec.
-5 to update the reference to the Five Towns area of Long Island where Kominsky-Crumb was born.